Easy Cinnamon Buns

-I have always loved a good cinnamon bun - that heavenly combination of freshly made bread combined with the magic of cinnamon sugar and a touch of icing is pure joy in every mouthful!
+These freshly baked ooey, gooey Easy Cinnamon Buns are a heavenly combination of freshly made bread combined with the magic of cinnamon sugar and a touch of icing to ensure pure joy in every mouthful!

-While I do love a good Cinnabon, I prefer my buns not overly doused with too much sickly-sweet frosting.
-You'll find in my recipe below that my buns have just enough frosting to bring in some sweetness without overtaking the amazing flavor of the freshly cinnamon-spiced baked bread!
+This recipe has just enough frosting to bring in some sweetness without overtaking the amazing flavor of the freshly cinnamon-spiced baked bread!

-While these are best fresh, if you pop them into the microwave for a bit they will return to that "just out of the oven feel and taste" and a bit of butter on top doesn't hurt either!
+While these are best fresh, if you pop them into the microwave for a bit they will return to that "just out of the oven feel and taste" and a bit of butter on top for that sublime mix of sweet and salty doesn't hurt either!

 Always ensure your liquid is the right temperature for the yeast (ideally 46C/115F) and that you add some sugar for it to feed/ferment properly - if your yeast doesn't froth, you aren't going to get a good result

-Using a thermometer helps a lot because if your liquid is too cold or too hot the yeast will not do it's thing and your bread won't rise
+Use a thermometer!
+It helps to ensure your liquid is at the perfect temperature - too cold or too hot the yeast will not do it's thing and your bread won't rise

 Greasing your dough hook (if using a machine) with oil before you start kneading your dough will ensure it removes easily off the hook once ready saving a lot of time!